LOUISINTERNET/lia_multicolumnwizard/Documentation/Index.rst

     ..  card:: :ref:`Installation <Installation>`

-        A quick introduction in how to use this extension.
+        A quick introduction in how to install this extension.

     ..  card:: :ref:`Configuration <configuration>`

         How to configure the multicolumnwizard field.

     ..  card:: :ref:`ViewHelper <viewHelper>`

-        A documentation of provided ViewHelper and how to use them.
+        A documentation of provided ViewHelpers and how to use them.

 ----